isomerpages/ogp-buildforgood/pages/faq.md

 ### Must I join as a builder to contribute to Build for Good?

 While builders are essential to Build for Good, we welcome you to contribute in different ways!

-If you have a problem statement to share and challenge our builders to work on them, you can submit them [here](https://go.gov.sg/buildforgood-ps).
+If you have a problem statement to share and challenge our builders to work on them, you can submit them [here](/submit-problems).
 You may also represent your NGO or a social enterprise to contribute problem statements.

+If you have strong expertise or experience in the environmental & tech field, we are also looking for domain experts [here](/domain-experts)!

 ### Do I need a team to participate?